PokemonAutomation/ComputerControl/Wiki/SetupGuide/Controllers/Controller-ESP32-WROOM.md

 <img src="../Images/ControllerSetup-ESP32-WROOM-Setup-Annotated-2.jpg" width="800">

 **Important:** There are many variants of the ESP32 microcontroller.
-The ESP32-WROOM is the only one that we support.
+The ESP32-WROOM is the only one that works here.
 So you must get that specific model. (e.g. Don't get the ESP32-S3-WROOM, or ESP32-S2-WROOM, or ESP32-C2, etc.)

 ### Recommended Purchase Links: